List of awards and nominations received by Iron Maiden: Rock and Roll Hall of Fame

 Rock and Roll Hall of Fame honorary induction is an annual ceremony in the United States.
-Iron Maiden have received the very first nomination in February 2021, 41 years after their eponymous debut album was published.
+Iron Maiden received the very first nomination in February 2021, 41 years after their eponymous debut album was published.
 The second nomination they received was on 1 February 2023.
+On 25 February 2026 the band received their third nomination.
+On 13 April they got inducted as the Performers.
 Iron Maiden's souvenirs are the part of Rock and Roll Hall of Fame permanent exhibition dedicated to heavy metal music.